CloudLabs-Samples/EduLabs/Cyber-Security/NDR/lab.md

 ```
 sudo apt-key adv --refresh-keys --keyserver keyserver.ubuntu.com
 ```
+GPG (GNU Privacy Guard) keys are used to digitally sign packages in a Linux distribution's package repository, updating GPG keys is a security best practice that helps ensure the authenticity and integrity of the software packages you download and install on your system.

 Next, run the below command to update the list of available packages.

 ```
 sudo apt-get update
 ```
-GPG (GNU Privacy Guard) keys are used to digitally sign packages in a Linux distribution's package repository, updating GPG keys is a security best practice that helps ensure the authenticity and integrity of the software packages you download and install on your system.
+This command refreshes the list of available packages on Kali Linux, making sure you can install the latest versions.

 **Activity 1: Generating Traffic and Reconnaissance**